CORE-GATECH-GROUP/SNAP-REACTORS/docs/_build/html/_sources/develop/templates/index.rst.txt

 =================

-This section provides templates for container, testing, and manual creation.
+This section provides templates for container, testing, and manual creation

-We have developed multipple templates to store and w rok with data.
-Please follow the following format and guidelines when building a customized container:
+We have developed templates for best coding structure and organization purposes.
+Please follow the following format and guidelines when building a customized container

-1. :ref:`Container Template <container_template>`
-2. Function template

 .. toctree::
     :maxdepth: 3
-    :caption: templates:
+    :caption: Templates:

     container.rst
+    manualTemplate.rst